Temi-aruna/Temi-aruna/README.md

 # <p align="center">👋 Hey there!
 I'm Temiloluwa</p>

 ## 🚀 About Me

-From the moment I realized that every piece of data tells a story, I’ve been passionate about protecting, analyzing, and securing that data.

-I'm dedicated to exploring the intersection of cybersecurity, data analysis, and AI to:
+Dedicated to exploring the intersection of cybersecurity, data analysis, and AI to:
 - Build detection workflows that identify and respond to threats
 - Create automated SOC solutions for faster incident response
 - Experiment with AI-driven security to stay ahead of evolving threats